 Two Dedicated Mothers and their Pediatrician

-The Southwest Autism Research & Resource Center (SARRC) was founded by two dedicated mothers of children with autism, Denise Resnik and Cindy Schneider, along with their developmental pediatrician, Raun Melmed.
+SARRC was founded by two dedicated mothers of children with autism, Denise Resnik and Cindy Schneider, along with their developmental pediatrician, Raun Melmed.
 The three met regularly at a Paradise Valley coffee shop, sharing their frustrations, setbacks, and triumphs as they dealt with this difficult and perplexing disorder amid conflicting messages from healthcare providers and a lack of meaningful support.
-Thus, SARRC was born in 1997 out of the need for an organization that could provide better answers and more reliable, comprehensive support for families affected by autism spectrum disorder.
+Thus, SARRC was born in 1997 out of the need for an organization that could provide better answers and more reliable, comprehensive support for families impacted by autism spectrum disorder.